bsal1/auto_mac/README.md

-This repo is created to automate boaring stuffs.
+This repo is created to automate boring stuffs.

 To run script :